Saab 340: Origins

 During the 1970s, Swedish aircraft manufacturer Saab AB became increasingly interested in the civil aircraft market.
 In 1974, the company decided to proceed with developing its first major civilian aircraft, having previously focused almost entirely upon military aircraft.
-During the late 1970s, internal studies had determined that a short-haul airliner should be optimised to seat around 30 passengers.
-Likewise, it was decided to make use of turboprop propulsion, which was slower but more economical than turbofan engines, and to optimise the airliner to take advantage of this type of powerplant; this decision may have been influenced by high oil prices during that decade, such as the 1973 oil crisis.
-According to author Gunnar Eliasson, the selection of a turboprop engine made the type less attractive to airlines than jet-powered competitors, however recognised that the General Electric CT7-5A2 engine picked was quite competitive with the jet engines of that era.
+During the late 1970s, internal studies had determined that a short-haul airliner should be optimized to seat around 30 passengers.
+Likewise, it was decided to make use of turboprop propulsion, which was slower but more economical than turbofan engines, and to optimize the airliner to take advantage of this type of powerplant; this decision may have been influenced by high oil prices during that decade, such as the 1973 oil crisis.
+According to author Gunnar Eliasson, the selection of a turboprop engine made the type less attractive to airlines than jet-powered competitors, however recognized that the General Electric CT7-5A2 engine picked was quite competitive with the jet engines of that era.
 As conceived, the airliner was to match the performance of jets within its short-haul role.

-Towards the end of the 1970s, the regional airliner venture had become the largest industrial venture in Sweden and was recognised as being too large for Saab to conduct alone.
+Towards the end of the 1970s, the regional airliner venture had become the largest industrial venture in Sweden and was recognized as being too large for Saab to conduct alone.
 Accordingly, in January 1980, it was announced that Saab had entered into a partnership arrangement with US manufacturer Fairchild Aircraft to develop and produce the upcoming regional airliner.
 Under this partnership, Fairchild became responsible for the manufacture of sections such as the wings, tail unit, and engine nacelles while Saab was responsible for 75 per cent of the costs of development, system integration and certification.
 To match the new partnership, the type received the designation of SF340.
 The decision to develop a new generation regional airliner had fortuitously coincided with the removal of control by the US federal government under the 1978 Airline Deregulation Act, an event which would notably contribute to sales of the type during the following decade.

 The 340 shared several manufacturing and design techniques that were used in Saab's military aircraft, such as the then in-development Saab JAS 39 Gripen multirole combat aircraft.
-One such technique was eliminating the use of rivets on the aluminium structures, using diffusion bonding instead, to reduce weight.
+One such technique was eliminating the use of rivets on the aluminum structures, using diffusion bonding instead, to reduce weight.
 On 25 January 1983, the first SF340 performed its maiden flight.
 Shortly following its launch onto the market in 1984, the Saab 340 became the best selling commuter aircraft in the world.
 By 1987, all activity by Fairchild on the programme had ceased, the US company having chosen to curtail its aircraft activities, thus Saab became solely responsible for producing the 340.